aptible/supercronic/README.md

 In another project, I decided to use Cron syntax to encode scheduling information.
 Thus this standalone library to parse and apply time stamps to cron expressions.

+The time-matching algorithm in this implementation is efficient, it avoids as much as possible to guess the next matching time stamp, a common technique seen in a number of implementations out there.

 Implementation
 --------------
 The reference documentation for this implementation is found at